 To address this, CURE has created EGI.
 EGI is a database where patients, with the help of their doctors, can send their exome data and have them analyzed and reanalyzed in an effort to find the cause of their epilepsy.
 Any important findings will be reported back to the patient’s doctor.
 But EGI doesn’t stop there.
 EGI will also allow patients to participate in research that will help scientists find new causes of epilepsy.
 This is done by allowing researchers to study all the DNA codes we collect in EGI (all confidentially of course).

 With the ability to study a lot of people’s DNA, researchers also want to determine things like which drugs are best (and worst) for the different kinds of epilepsy, and why some people with epilepsy have coexisting conditions like depression and learning and memory problems.
-This is one of the goals of EGI – to advance research in epilepsy.
+This is a major goal of EGI – to advance research in epilepsy.

 In the end, everybody wins.

 EGI brings together patients, medical professionals and scientists – with patients leading the way.
 The goal?
 To create a mutually beneficial partnership that will improve the diagnosis and treatment of people with epilepsy in a way that leads us to cures.

 EGI was created for patients, doctors and researchers; we have assembled frequently asked questions (FAQs) that cater to each specific audience.
 Click below to find the FAQs most relevant to you: